FIS (company)

 Fidelity National Information Services, Inc. (FIS) is an American multinational corporation which offers a wide range of financial products and services.
-FIS is most known for its development of Financial Technology, or FinTech, and as of Q2 2020 it offers its solutions in three primary segments: Merchant Solutions, Banking Solutions, and Capital Market Solutions.
-Annually, FIS facilitates the movement of roughly $9 trillion through the processing of approximately 75 billion transactions in service to more than 20,000 clients around the globe.
+FIS is most known for its development of Financial Technology, or FinTech.
+Annually, FIS facilitates the movement of roughly US$9 trillion through the processing of approximately 75 billion transactions in service to more than 20,000 clients around the globe.

 FIS was ranked second in the FinTech Forward 2016 rankings.
-After finalizing FIS' most recent deal to acquire Worldpay for $35 billion in Q3 of 2019, FIS became the largest processing and payments company in the world.
+After acquiring Worldpay for $35 billion in Q3 of 2019, FIS became the largest processing and payments company in the world.

+History

+The company was founded in Little Rock in 1968 as Systematics, which was later acquired by ALLTEL Information Services as its Financial Services division.

+Alltell then sold this division to title insurance giant Fidelity National Financial in 2003, who renamed it Fidelity Information Services (FIS).

 Operations

 FIS has a portfolio of products for the financial services sector, including both retail and investment banking.

-They include "Profile" ― a banking application based on the open source GT.M, a transaction processing database engine maintained by FIS.
+They include "Profile"―a banking application based on the open source GT.M, a transaction processing database engine maintained by FIS.

-Mergers and acquisitions
+Mergers, acquisitions and divestments

 Throughout its history, FIS has made many acquisitions.
-It's largest to date would have been the reported merger with Global Payments, a deal estimated around US$70 billion, but which fell apart at the last minute in December 2020.
+Its largest, a proposed merger with Global Payments, was reported as being worth US$70 billion of combined enterprise value.
+Discussions about the merger were halted in December 2020.